 CONTENTS

 Fatty acids are carboxylic acids with the general formula R–COOH, where R– is an hydrocarbon chain.
+Therefore, they are made up of only carbon, hydrogen and oxygen atoms.

+A carboxylic acid is an organic compound that contains a carboxyl functional group, −COOH, in which a carbon atom is bonded to an oxygen atom by a double bond to form a carbonyl group, and to an hydroxyl group by a single bond.
 The R– group is attached to the fourth bond of the carboxylic carbon.
 R– group of formic acid, the simplest carboxyl acid, is a hydrogen atom, whereas in the other carboxyl acids it is an hydrocarbon chain that can be:

-- without double/triple bonds between carbon atoms, therefore saturated;
+• without double/triple bonds, therefore saturated;

-- with double/triple bonds between carbon atoms, therefore unsaturated.
+• with double/triple bonds, therefore unsaturated.

 Polarity